 This area is concerned with people and with their environment, and how human action, now and in the past, has influenced events and conditions.
 In most school/colleges, the subjects of history and geography make a strong contribution to this area.
 In our school our topic based Personal, Social and Health and Economic (PSHE) education alongside our knowledge and understanding of the world makes a strong contribution to this area.
 Religious Education is incorporated into distinct lessons available to all individuals.
 Other religions are also taught, so individuals have a broader understanding of the diverse world that they are living in.
-The school/college provides Sex and Relationships education in the basic curriculum.
+The school provides Sex and Relationships education in the basic curriculum.
 Individuals are encouraged and guided by moral principles and taught to recognise the value of family life.
-The syllabus for the school's Sex and Relationships Education (PSHE) course and has regard for the government's guidance in Sex and Relationship Education Guidance in accordance with the law the biological aspects of human reproduction remain compulsory for all individuals, but parents/guardian/carers may withdraw their individuals from any other part of the sex education provided without giving reasons.
+The syllabus for the school's Sex and Relationships Education is available to parents/guardian/carers.
+It forms a key part of the Personal, Social and Health Education (PSHE) course and has regard for the government's guidance in Sex and Relationship Education Guidance in accordance with the law the biological aspects of human reproduction remain compulsory for all individuals, but parents/guardian/carers may withdraw their individuals from any other part of the sex education provided without giving reasons.